dist-svc/dsf-core/protocol/02-base.md

   - Messages types are identified by setting the top bit (0x8000)
 - **Flags**
   - Bit 0: Secondary, indicates a secondary page type
-  - Bit 1: Encrypted, indicates data field has been encrypted
+  - Bit 1: Encrypted, indicates data and secure options fields have been encrypted
   - Bit 2: Address Request, messages only, indicates the responder should attach a peer address option to the response (used for address discovery)
   - Bits 2:7: Reserved, must be 0
 - **Reserved**, for algorithm specifiers if required, must be 0